nbarendes/FCND-Estimation-CPP/README.md

 5. Run the simulator.
 If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)

+An easy way to determine the standard deviation from the simulation generated logs Graph1.txt and Graph2.txt is by using the function

 ***Success criteria:*** *Your standard deviations should accurately capture the value of approximately 68% of the respective measurements.*

 NOTE: Your answer should match the settings in `SimulatedSensors.txt`, where you can also grab the simulated noise parameters for all the other sensors.